microsoft/IoT-For-Beginners/1-getting-started/lessons/3-sensors-and-actuators/pi-actuator.md

     ```

     The line `led = GroveLed(5)` creates an instance of the `GroveLed` class connecting to pin **D5** - the digital Grove pin that the LED is connected to.

+    > 💁 All the sockets have unique pin numbers.
+Pins 0, 2, 4, and 6 are analog pins, pins 5, 16, 18, 22, 24, and 26 are digital pins.

 1. Add a check inside the `while` loop, and before the `time.sleep` to check the light levels and turn the LED on or off: